codefresh-io/cli/docs-template/content/_index.md

 # Codefresh CLI

-Welcome to Codefresh's official CLI documentation!
+Welcome to Codefresh official CLI documentation!

 Codefresh CLI provides a full and flexible interface to interact with Codefresh.<br>
 The CLI can be used to achieve the following: